 How to avoid floppy sunflower shoots

-If you find that your sunflower shoots grow floppy, there are a couple of things that you can do to help.
+If you find that your sunflower shoots grow floppy, here are a couple of things you can do to help:

 > Apply some weight.
-Another thing you can do is to place some weight on top of them while they’re in the initial stages of growth.
+Another thing you can do is to place some weight on them while in the initial stages of growth.

-Once the shoots are an inch or more tall, remove the cans and place them in direct light or somewhere bright to continue growing.
+Once the shoots are an inch or more tall, remove the cover/weight and place somewhere bright to continue growing.

 Do I have to grow them in the dark?

-It’s popular to keep them in the dark during the first few days, by covering them with an inverted seed tray lid or a kitchen cloth, but it’s not essential.
+It’s popular to keep them in the dark during the first few days, but it’s not essential.

-The best thing to do is to try growing them both with and without a covering to see how they respond in their environment.
+Try growing them both with and without a covering to see how they respond.
 There's no hard and fast rule, as experiences do vary.

 Common problems

-Like with growing any microgreens, there are a few common problems to be aware of that will be helpful to you along the way.
+Here are some common problems to be aware of that may be helpful along the way.

-- Poor germination: This can happen with older or poor quality seeds and if the seeds aren’t soaked for long enough.
+- Poor germination: May happen with older or poor quality seeds, or if the seeds aren’t soaked for long enough.

-- Uneven growth: This is quite common and can be helped with more consistent exposure to light and watering.
+- Uneven growth: Quite common and can be helped with more consistent exposure to light and watering.

-- Overcrowding: Planting too many seeds closely together in the tray can cause overcrowding and mould.
+- Overcrowding: Planting too many seeds closely together in the tray.

 FAQ